marrotte/goi/README.md

 ## Synopsis

 Output games of interest (GOI) for sports betting.
+Currently, supports college football & basketball, NBA and MLB.

 ## How it works